 1. The PCCs of Dedham and Ardleigh have adopted the Diocese of Chelmsford Safeguarding Policy which is in line with the national Church of England Policy.

 A copy of the full relevant policy is obtainable on the Diocese of Chelmsford's website www.chelmsford.anglican.org/safeguarding

-2. The Parish Safeguarding Representative(s) appointed by the PCC are Charlotte Parker tel: 01206 322136 firstname.lastname@example.org
+2. The Parishes Safeguarding Representative(s) appointed by the PCC is Rev Antony Wilson 01206 323919 and the Safeguarding Administrator is Charlotte Parker tel: 01206 322136 firstname.lastname@example.org

 Statement of Commitment

 The PCC will develop a safeguarding culture that:

 Creates an environment where there is awareness and vigilance about the signs, symptoms and impacts of abuse.

 Enables and encourages all concerns or allegations to be raised in order to protect children and adults from harm.

 Ensures all those who work or volunteer on behalf of the church with children and adults achieve the standards required by this policy.

 Holds to account those in the church community who disregard the safety and well-being of children and adults.